What is Infection Prevention?

 High Level Disinfection (HLD)

-High level disinfectants are chemistries proven to be effective against a range of microorganisms including mycobacteria.
+High level disinfectants are chemistries proven to be effective at their recommended use conditions against a range of microorganisms including mycobacteria.
 Typically, these products are used in automated endoscope reprocessing systems after manual device cleaning.
 Examples of high level disinfectants are formulations that rely on peracetic acid or glutaraldehyde as the active.

 Liquid Chemical Sterilization (LCS)